kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Specifies the argument to be passed to the sampler constructor.
 Must be a number.
 For const this should be 0 to never sample and 1 to always sample. _**default:**_ 1

+## jaeger-sampler-host

+Specifies the custom remote sampler host to be passed to the sampler constructor.
+Must be a valid URL.
+Leave blank to use default value (localhost). _**default:**_ http://127.0.0.1

+## jaeger-sampler-port

+Specifies the custom remote sampler port to be passed to the sampler constructor.
+Must be a number. _**default:**_ 5778

 ## main-snippet